Volume 38 - Continuously Updated- In press IJN 2025, 38 - Continuously Updated- In press : 0-0 | Back to browse issues page

 1- Department of Internal Medicine, School of Nursing & Midwifery, Tehran University of Medical Sciences, Tehran, Iran. , fereshtehamini@modares.ac.ir

-Background & Aims: Participating in specialized nursing empowerment training programs (ICU-CCU-Dialysis-Emergency) changes individuals' skills.
+Background & Aims Participating in specialized nursing empowerment training programs can improve nurses’ skills.
 Empowering nurses is very important for providing quality care.
-Motivation and interest in doing work and achieving goals are among the most important factors determining job satisfaction of medical staff.
-The aim of this study was to investigate the effectiveness of the nurses' empowerment training program on their job satisfaction
+This study aimed to investigate the impact of an empowerment training program on the job satisfaction of nurses in Iran.

 Type of Study: Research | Subject: nursing